chakra-ui/panda/.changeset/mean-worms-rest.md

 - Check for missing tokens references
 - Check for conditions selectors (must contain '&')
 - Check for breakpoints units (must be the same)

+> You can set `validate: 'warn'` in your config to only warn about errors or set it to `none` to disable validation
+> entirely.